HiveMQ Logo

 var connectResult = await client.ConnectAsync().ConfigureAwait(false);

-Connecting with an After Event
+Connecting with An After Event

 You can hook into the AfterConnect event to take any action as follows.
 Similar events exist for Before/AfterSubscribe, OnMessageReceived, OnDisconnectReceived and many more.